f00ale/tellmqtt/README.md

 # tellmqtt

-This program acts as a bridge between a USB-connected tellstick and a mqtt-server, written with python3.
+This program acts as a bridge between a USB-connected tellstick classic or duo and a mqtt-server, written with python3.

-Currently only the Telldus Tellstick Duo is supported.

 The MQTT interface is rather raw, incoming data is decoded and published under `tellstick/in/<protocolname>/<protocoldetails>` while for sending